JaeYeonLee0621/SystemDesign-Interview/Chapter8_DistributedEmailService.md

 ## Characteristics of email metadata

-- Email headers are usually small and frequently accessed
+- Email headers : usually small and frequently accessed
-- Email body sizes can range from small to big but are infrequently accessed. `You normally only read an email once.`
+- Email body sizes : can range from small to big but are infrequently accessed. `You normally only read an email once.`
 - Mails owned by a user are only accessible by that users and all the mail operations are performed by the same user
 - `Data recency impacts data usage` : 82% of read queries are for data younger than 16 days